feaser/microtbx-modbus/docs/integration.md

 ## Classical integration

-Adding MicroTBX-Modbus to your software project is a simple four step process:
+Adding MicroTBX-Modbus to your software project is a simple five step process:

 1. Copy all files from the `source` directory to your project.
 2. Copy the `source/template/tbxmb_port.c` port template source file to your project.
+2. Copy the `source/osal/tbxmb_XXX.c` for your selected operating system to your project.
 3. Configure your project such that the added `.c` files are compiled and linked during a build.
 4. Add the directories that contain the `.h` files to your compiler's include search path.